Clinical scientist, haematology

 Work experience

-Voluntary work with patients, for example, can also be useful.
+Lab work can be difficult to obtain, so voluntary work with patients can also be useful.
 Mentoring experience is also helpful.
 It's good to have a range of life experiences so you can show your range of skills.

 If the chance arises, attend an open day for your specialism to gain a better insight into the role and STP programme.
 Additional experience, such as involvement with research projects and publications, is also useful.